 Thunderball Grotto Takeaways

-- Check the tide before you go and if you want an easier time, go when it’s not running (1/2 hour either side of slack tide).
+- Check the tide before you go and if you want an easier time, go when it’s not running (1/2 hour either side of the slack tide).
 It’s also easier if you have flippers.
-And this should go without saying, but I’ll say it anyway – if it’s rough weather, there’s a swell or you see lightening it’s not the place to go.
+And this should go without saying, but I’ll say it anyway – if it’s rough weather, there’s a swell or you see lightning it’s not the place to go.

 - If you get cold easily (like me), wear a wetsuit.
 It will allow you to stay longer.